Categorical enumerative invariants of the ground field: Feynman compactifications

 It is a general fact of the oriented real blowup construction that the natural inclusion map $M_{g,n}^{\sf fr} \hookrightarrow \widehat{M}_{g,n}^{\sf fr}$ is a homotopy equivalence, which induces a homotopy equivalence of chain complexes for each $(g,n)$:

-However, observe that the operad structure of $\widehat{\mathbb{M}}^{\sf fr}$ does not restrict to that of $ \mathbb{M}^{\sf fr}$ since when composing, the former is by forming a nodal curve while the latter is by sewing using framings.
+However, observe that the operad structure of $\widehat{\mathbb{M}}^{\sf fr}$ does not restrict to that of $ \mathbb{M}^{\sf fr}$ since when composing, the former is by forming a nodal curve while the latter is by sewing using framings which yields a smooth curve.

-\paragraph{{\bf Twisted sewing operations.}} Let $P$ be an $S^1$-equivariant modular operad.
+\paragraph{{\bf Twisted sewing operations.}} Let $P$ be an $hS^1$-equivariant modular operad.
 We may form the homotopy quotients: for each pair $(g,n)$ we set

 This collection of stable $\mathbb{S}$-module does not form a modular operad.
 This is evident in the previous two examples: for instance in the case of $\mathbb{M}^{\sf fr}$, the sewing operation of two Riemann surfaces is ambiguously defined if we first quotient out the circle actions on the framings.

-Nevertheless, there does exist a degree one composition by allowing a full $S^1$-twist of the composition map of $P$.
-There are two types of compositions depending on whether we compose along a loop edge or a non-loop edge.
-We begin with the loop edge case as illustrated in Figure $1$.
+Nevertheless, depending on sewing along a loop edge or a non-loop edge, there are two types of sewing operations by allowing a {\em full $hS^1$-twist}.
+We begin with the loop edge case as illustrated in Figure~\eqref{figure:loop}.

-Indeed, we write down $\rho_{ij}: P(g,n)_{(S^1)^n} \ra P(g+1, n-2)_{(S^1)^{n-2}}$ by setting
+Indeed, we write down $\rho_{ij}: P(g,n)_{(hS^1)^n} \ra P(g+1, n-2)_{(hS^1)^{n-2}}$ by setting